Balt2/CS262_Project3/README.md

 # CS262_Project1

 ## Setup

-1. Edit config the IP address of the server
+1. Edit config.py to the IP address of the server host.

-2. On one computer, run client.py
+2. On one computer, run client.py.
+`python client.py`

-3. On the other computer, run server.py
+3. On the other computer, run server.py.
+`python server.py`

 Note: this project assumes the computers are on the same Internet network

+## Testing

+TODO

 ## Tasks to Complete